stdlib-js/google-summer-of-code/README.md

     A successful patch demonstrates your technical proficiency and your ability to interact with the [stdlib][stdlib] community.

-1. Once your create a pull request on GitHub, [stdlib][stdlib] reviewers will review your code and potentially request changes.
+1. Once you've created a pull request on GitHub, [stdlib][stdlib] reviewers will review your code and potentially request changes.
 You **should** address these changes.

     Throughout the development and feedback process, you should **always** run unit tests locally to verify expected behavior.